 A particularly important aspect of precision education as it is being advocated by others, however, is its scientific basis.
 Whereas most personalized learning platforms tend to focus on analysing student progress and assessment outcomes, precision education requires much more intimate data to be collected from students.
 Precision education represents a shift from the collection of assessment-type data about educational outcomes, to the generation of data about the intimate interior details of students’ genetic make-up, their psychological characteristics, and their neural functioning.

-As such, precision education is part of a surge in interest in educational neuroscience, new psychometric techniques, and emerging advocacy for educational genomics to ‘enable educational organisations to create tailor-made curriculum programmes based on a pupil’s DNA profile.’
+As such, precision education is part of a surge in interest in educational neuroscience and educational genomics to ‘enable educational organisations to create tailor-made curriculum programmes based on a pupil’s DNA profile.’
 Researchers are already undertaking studies of the links between genes and attainment, and proposed DNA analysis devices such as ‘learning chips‘ to make reliable genetic predictions of heritable differences between children in terms of their cognitive ability and academic achievement.
 Cheap DNA kits for IQ testing in schools may not be far away, driven by the ‘new genetics of intelligence.’
 Psychology, too, has begun ‘advancing the science and practice of precision education to enhance student outcomes.’

 The precision education articles by Annie Brookman-Byrne are thoughtful and cautious, but also clearly angled towards the development of an interdisciplinary field of research.
 In the first post, Brookman-Byrne acknowledges that ‘We are currently a long way off from having the kinds of information needed to realise precision education’ but argues that ‘the groundwork has started’: